Goufalite/kerbalscience/README.md

 ### config.inc.php
 It contains the website's general configuration
-- **SAVEFILE** : location of your SFS savefile, empty if you want to use download mode
+- **STEAMPATH** : location of your KSP installation `saves` folder.
+You can then change your savefile folder by using the GET parameter "save" (for example `save=mysavefolder`), or else it will fallback to either searching for the `SAVEFILE` or ask to download a file.
-- **STEAMPATH** : location of your KSP installation saves folder.
-You can then change your savefile by using the GET parameter "save" (for example save=mysavefile)
+- **SAVEFILE** : location of the absolute path of your SFS savefile, empty or comment it if you want to use download mode
 - **LOCALE** : the locale of the translation

 ### bodies.json